dbolotov/pytorch_for_deeplearning/README.md

 # pytorch_for_deeplearning
-Work for the PyTorch for Deep Learning certificate program.
+Notebooks for the deeplearning.ai certificate program - PyTorch for Deep Learning.

+Notebooks are run in Kaggle workspace.